R7-Branes as Charge Conjugation Operators: R7-Branes and 6D SCFTs

 where $\mathsf{C}$ is the more elementary charge conjugation which simply acts on the operators of the 6D $\mathcal{N} = (2,0)$ theory in the form we mentioned above.
 We have that $\mathsf{C}^2=1$ because the R7 monodromy matrix, as an element in $GL(2,\mathbb{Z})$ lifts to an order-two element in $GL^+(2,\mathbb{Z})$ \cite{Debray:2021vob}.
 As discussed in \cite{Heckman:2022muc}, the operators $\mathcal{P}_{k}$ which enact a $p$-gauging of a $k$-form symmetry satisfy $\mathcal{P}^2_k=\mathcal{P}_k$, i.e., they are projection operators onto sectors where the flux being gauged vanishes.
 This does not have a well-defined inverse which is the sense in which our charge conjugation operator engineered from the R7-brane, $\mathcal{U}_{\Omega}$, is non-invertible.
 So in summary, the fusion rules of $\mathcal{U}_{\Omega}$ with itself are summarized as

-We now consider the effect of passing a string defect operator $W_\gamma(M_2)$ with charge $\gamma\in \mathrm{Ab}(\Gamma)^{(2)}$ through $\mathcal{U}_{\Omega}(M_5)$.
+We now consider the effect of passing a string defect operator $W_\gamma(M_2)$ with charge\footnote{Technically speaking, we should write $\widetilde{\gamma}\in (\mathrm{Ab}(\Gamma)^{(2)})^\vee$ where $^\vee$ denotes Pontryagin dual and $\widetilde{\gamma}$ pairs perfectly with $\gamma$, but we choose not to overload the notation.} $\gamma\in \mathrm{Ab}(\Gamma)^{(2)}$ through $\mathcal{U}_{\Omega}(M_5)$.
 This can be determined by passing a D3-brane through an R7 as in Figure \ref{fig:hweffect}.
 We see that two D3-branes (with the orientations illustrated) emanate from the R7 as required for consistency with charge conservation.
 This Hanany-Witten effect is similar to the usual case of passing $[p,q]$ strings / 5-branes through supersymmetric 7-branes.\footnote{The $[p,q]$ strings / 5-branes also experience a Hanany-Witten effect for R7-branes, which, for example is non-trivial for $p\neq 0$ for the $\Omega$-brane.
 The relevance of Hanany-Witten moves in the study of symmetry operators was noted in \cite{Apruzzi:2022rei} and was further explored in \cite{Heckman:2022muc}.} We see also from Figure \ref{fig:hweffect} that if we regard the vertical direction as the radial direction of $\mathbb{C}^2/\Gamma$ with $r=0$ indicating the bottom of the figure, then the ending D3-brane created from the Hanany-Witten-like move is located at the asymptotic boundary.
 This D3-brane is nothing other than the symmetry operator associated to $\mathrm{Ab}(\Gamma)^{(2)}$, which we denote by $\mathcal{U}^{(2)}_{2\gamma}$.
 The worldvolume of this D3 is $H_3\times \{ 2\gamma \}$ where $H_3$ is a 3-manifold in the 6D spacetime such that $\partial H_3=M_2\coprod \overline{M_2}$ see Figure \ref{fig:hweffectspacetime1}, and we use $2\gamma$ to denote a 1-cycle in $S^3/\Gamma$ with such a charge in $H_1 (S^3 / \Gamma )$.
 We thus have the fusion rule

 This effect of a creation of another topological symmetry operator when passing a heavy operator through a 0-form symmetry operator is a common feature of non-invertible symmetries.
 This notably happens when passing (dis)order operators through the Kramers-Wannier duality defect in the Ising model \cite{Frohlich:2004ef, Frohlich:2006ch, Frohlich:2009gb, Chang:2018iay} (see also \cite{Verlinde:1988sn, Aasen:2016dop, Freed:2018cec}).
 Note that for $D_{4k}$ type theories, the action on $W_{\gamma}(M_2)$ is trivial since the charge of $\gamma$ is labeled by $\mathbb{Z}_2\times\mathbb{Z}_2$.